 1. First things first.
 Download the SEPTA App for schedules, maps, TransitView, and more!

 2. Grab your SEPTA Key (Don’t have one?
 Click here for info!).
 The fare is $2 per ride; your first transfer is free, $1 for your next transfer if you have a SEPTA Key card.
 If you're paying cash, the cost is $2.50 and you must have exact change - the Operator cannot make change.
-Monthly and Weekly TrailPasses and TransPasses are accepted as well as a One Day Convenience Pass and a One Day Independence Pass.
+Monthly and Weekly TrailPasses and TransPasses are accepted as well as a One Day and Three Day Convenience Pass and a One Day Independence Pass.
 These passes can all be purchased and loaded to a SEPTA Key card.

 3. Go to your station.
 If you're starting your trip from either 69th Street Transportation Center or Norristown Transportation Center, to access the platform, tap your SEPTA Key card on the "validator" located on top of the turnstile.
 If you are starting your trip from one of the twenty (20) intermediate stations, you will tap your SEPTA Key card on the "validator" located next to the Operator after you board the train.
 (Passenger etiquette tip: Let people off before getting on.)

 Please note, most stations (except terminals) on the Norristown High Speed Line are request stops.
 Passengers wishing to board must push a button at the station, which activates a light visible to the engineer.
 If the train is scheduled to stop at the station, it will stop.

 4. Once onboard, take a seat and watch/listen for your stop.
 Again - most stations (except terminals) are request stops.
 To request a stop, you need to press a button (located on the window) to request the train to stop.